 Still, you could boost your earning potential by attending sales training events and fine-tuning your skills to approach better prospects.
 The BLS reports sales managers earned a median wage of $121,060 in 2017.

 This is another skill that you can hone just by logging onto your computer or smartphone.

 Sales isn’t an innate talent that some people have from birth.
-Even though charisma helps, most salespeople aren’t born with this gift — they hone it by learning techniques from other successful sales professionals.
+Even though charisma helps, most salespeople aren’t born with this gift — they learn techniques from other successful sales professionals.

-Thankfully, the internet is a vast resource fraught with sales training videos to help you boost your numbers.
+Thankfully, the internet is a vast resource full of sales training videos to help you boost your numbers.

 Skill: Communications and Public Relations

-Having good communication skills is essential for all types of jobs and can really help in landing one.
+Having good communication skills is essential for all types of jobs and can really help improve your chances of getting one.
 But if you’re extremely skilled at communicating with different groups, you could earn yourself a six-figure career in the field of public relations, fundraising or marketing communications.

 Public relations managers are responsible for planning and coordinating communications efforts on a large scale to improve the perception of a company or individual in the public eye.
 Your skills and talent might be in high demand from politicians, business executives and corporations in need of some positive press.